October 4th, 2023

 This is also the only fix for DRV 1.8.3/1.7.13 or DRV 1.8.7.
 Anyone promising you a fix over Bluetooth is probably attempting to scam you.

-For this process you will need:
+For this process you will need the following:

 This process can be dangerous if done incorrectly so take caution when performing these steps and make sure you use a computer you are comfortable possibly destroying.